wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/instrumentation-app-insights/includes/3-view-app-insights.md

 ## Cohorts

-Cohorts allows you to define sets of users, events, or operations that have something in common.
+Using cohorts will allow you to define sets of users, events, or operations that have something in common.
 For example, you could define a cohort for all users of a specific screen in your app.
 Another example would be all users from a country/region.
 Then, you could use the cohort to filter your Application Insights visualizations.

 ## Custom visualizations